 The Pool's offices are located within County office space and the Pool utilizes the services of County personnel in its operations.
 As such, the Pool pays the County for certain administrative and personnel support services.
-Such expenses totaled \$257,500 for both fiscal years 2022 and 2021, respectively.
+Such expenses totaled \$257,500 for both fiscal years 2023 and 2022, respectively.
+At June 30, 2023 the Pool owed the County for 1st party auto claims and pollution liability claims totaling \$ 237,289.
 At June 30, 2022 the Pool owed the County for 1st party auto claims totaling \$ 167,839.